 Celebrating Great Linford's Historic Women

-This year for International Women's Day (Monday 8th March) we are celebrating the stories of the women associated with Great Linford Manor Park over the centuries.
+This International Women's Day (8th March) we are celebrating the stories of the women associated with Great Linford Manor Park over the centuries.

 The Parks Trust has been awarded funding from the National Lottery Heritage Fund to 'Reveal, Revive and Restore' Great Linford Manor Park and to improve understanding of and appreciation for its rich heritage.